 About the Author

-Robert Kaiser is the CEO of PPSS Group, an international firm specialised in producing high-performance body armour and protective clothing, improving the safety of frontline professionals worldwide.
-CutPRO® Cut Resistant Clothing is part of this group.
-It is a pioneering brand of highly protective clothing.
-Made from the world’s most reliable, fully certified and thoroughly field-tested cut resistant fabric, offering unrivaled levels of cut protection.
+Robert Kaiser is the CEO of CutPRO® Cut Resistant Clothing, a pioneering international company specialised in the design, development and production of highly protective clothing.
+Made from the world’s most reliable, fully certified and thoroughly field-tested cut resistant fabric, offering unrivaled levels of cut protection .